skellis46/finger-pointing-moon/case-for-support.md

     + organise these materials into emergent patterns (based on not yet known characteristics)
     + develop exhibition of these materials to be presented at movement research centres nationally and internationally [output]

->we can be clearer about the kinds of actions that are useful to describe as “leadership” rather than something else, like “management” or “organising”.
-Leadership actions are those that help shift the way groups, networks or whole communities of people relate and so such actions generate effects over time. [@bendell_leadership_2019]

 make clear list of this 'skillset' I am seeking.

->The types of activity that individuals may wish to pursue will vary greatly from field to field, and depending on career stage, but might include the following:
-• shaping research agendas;
-• fostering wider impact from your research;
-• developing emerging research areas, methods or approaches;
-• fostering interdisciplinary research involving your field;
-• encouraging new research collaborations and partnerships;
-• inspiring creativity in other researchers;
-• providing intellectual leadership.

 ## Project management